JudgeMegapolis/nim_reverse_shell/README.md

 and change to: var p = startProcess("sh", options={poUsePath, poStdErrToStdOut, poEvalCommand, poDaemon})

-I also have been working on a nim service program as while a while ago and maybe will add it to this repository.
+I also have been working on a nim service program as well a while ago and maybe will add it to this repository.